Statistical Thermodynamic Models: COSMO-RS, COSMO-SAC¶

 -

-Hybrid models: UNIFAC-VISCO (supported by SDK), UNIFAC-VISCO-IL (supported by SDK) and COSMO-NRTL (upcoming)
+Hybrid models: UNIFAC-VISCO (supported by SDK), UNIFAC-VISCO-IL (supported by SDK) and COSMO-NRTL (Docs Link)

 On this page we first present how the software development kit (SDK) can be utilized to retrieve sigma profiles and sigma-moments from the COSMO-RS and COSMO-SAC models, different parameterisations and model extensions.
 The theoretical theory of the models is covered after the SDK description.